MackWessels/MackWessels.github.io/towerdefense_project.md

 ---

 ## Overview
 This 3D tower defense game was developed in **Godot** using **GDScript** and custom assets modeled in **Blender**.
 The project explores real-time strategy mechanics, pathfinding, and resource management in a dynamic, procedurally generated environment.
-It’s my most ambitious and polished project, blending algorithmic problem-solving with game design.
+It’s my most ambitious project, blending algorithmic problem-solving with game design.

 ---